 2. Dead email box monitoring: It is likely that your company has a ton of email addresses from former employees that are no longer active, but may still be listed on websites in the open source (or in spammer/phisher databases).
 Consequently, those accounts may still receive junk email.
 Instead of ignoring the emails sent to these non-active addresses, you should monitor them as they could be receiving emails from bad actors.
 These pre-made honey-pots are a great early detection source for spearphishing threats against your current employees.

-3. Domain registration monitoring: In many cases, one of the first signs of an impending social engineering attack is the registration of a domain name that closely resembles a company’s brand.
+3. Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. registration monitoring: In many cases, one of the first signs of an impending social engineering attack is the registration of a domain name that closely resembles a company’s brand.
 That domain name can then be used to set up webpages and send emails that impersonate the real thing.
 Monitoring domain name registrations can keep you updated to when a domain name similar to your brand name is registered, allowing you to identify and remove these domain names before they can negatively impact your brand.

 4. DMARC configuration assistance and monitoring: A common phishing or spamming tactic is spoofing an email’s “From” field.
 This allows the threat actor to make the email look like it’s coming from anywhere or anyone – typically a trusted source.
 Use of Domain-based Message Authentication, Reporting & Conformance (DMARC) to identify and block emails spoofing your brand will quickly make you a much harder target to these sorts of impersonations.
 DMARC is a free and simple technical specification that will help you take control of the use of your brand by unauthorized parties, something to which you may otherwise be blind.